KarimJedda/dockselpy/README.md

 ```

-Detailed examples on how to use Firefox with custom profile and Google Chrome with desired options can be found in the
+Detailed examples on how to use Firefox with custom profile and Google Chrome with desired options can be found in example.py.
-source.